smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 ``TemplateTypeParmDecl``, ``FunctionDecl``, and ``ParmVarDecl``.
 We'll look at each in turn.

 ``FunctionTemplateDecl``
 ------------------------

+At a high level, ``FunctionTemplateDecl`` has three key pieces of data:

+* A sequence of template parameters.

+* A pointer to the templated function declaration.

+* The set of specializations, both implicit and explicit.

+That's probably enough to know on a first reading of this document, so you may want to skip the remainder of this section and come back later to study these foundational details.
+This pattern is repeated throughout this document: for each type of object, there is a brief, high-level description, followed by details that are skippable on a first read.
+The details always begin with the inheritance hierarchy, so that's the natural choice point regarding what to read when.

 Let's dig into ``FunctionTemplateDecl``.
 Its inheritance structure is::